lerouxb/arduino-config-parser/README.md

 attiny1634.menu.clock.6external.bootloader.low_fuses=0xED
 ```

 See how 6.external is both a "leaf" and a "branch" at the same time.
-So to deal with that those things I came up with the convention of making everything in the tree an object and then preceding comments and whitespace goes on __comments and the actual value if the path is a leaf goes in __value.
+So to deal with those things I came up with the convention of making everything in the tree an object and then preceding comments and whitespace goes on __comments and the actual value if the path is a leaf goes in __value.
 Which is slightly awkward but I don't have better ideas yet.

 ## Notes about the order